 Day 9:

-Visiting an area south of Islamabad, we go in search of one of the most seldom-seen of all woodpeckers - Sind Woodpecker, in open, dry forest.
+A long day as we day trip an area of arid, lowland forest for the range-restricted, and seldom-seen Sind Woodpecker.
 See-see Partridge and Urial are also possible here, before we return to Islamabad.
 Night in Islamabad.

 Day 10:

-A flexible morning depending on our success the previous day, before we head north into the Himalaya.
-An excellent new motorway takes us much of the way before we suddenly hit narrow, windy roads as we enter the Kaghan valley.
+A flexible morning depending on our success the previous day, but we do plan formornings birding somewhere around Margalla Hills once again, before we head north into the Himalaya.
+An excellent new motorway takes us much of the way before we suddenly hit narrow, windy roads as we enter the Kaghan valley for the last third of the journey, for two nights.
+There are no birding opportunities on the way, so we’ll make the most of our time either around Islamabad, or have some afternoon birding at Shogran.
+Night at Shogran.

 We have a day and a half birding the gorgeous Kaghan Valley, our primary target here is Orange Bullfinch that breeds in small numbers along the treeline.
-The early to mid-morning here is alive with birds, with regional breeding endemics including White-cheeked and Kashmir Nuthatches, Spectacled Finch, Whit-throated Bushtit, Black-and-yellow Grosbeak, Pink-browed Rosefinch, Rufous-naped Tit, Golden Bush Robin and Tytler's Leaf Warbler are possible.
-The afternoon of day 10 is a long and slow drive north, as we head up the windy road up the Kaghan Valley towards Babusar Pass, with few birding opportunities.
+In the early morning we take hard-seated, local jeeps up a dusty track to the treeline.
+The early to mid-morning here is alive with birds, where we bird open glades and the treeline to see what comes our way.
+Regional breeding endemics including White-cheeked Nuthatch, Black-and-yellow Grosbeak, Pink-browed Rosefinch, Rufous-naped Tit, Golden Bush Robin and Tytler's Leaf Warbler all likely, as is White-throated Bushtit, a species we rarely see in India, though Spectacled Finch is unlikely to be seen.
+During late morning and afternoon we can bird the forest itself, to see if we can find Kashmir Nuthatch too.
+Night at Shogran.

 Day 13: